isomerpages/nlb-biblioasia/_jul-to-sep-2013/u Pustaka:  The Malaysian Ubiquitous Library Pilot Project.md

 5. Payment can then be made either through the Malaysian Electronic Payment System (meps) or Touch ‘n Go.

 6. Books can be returned via u-Pustaka bookdrops located at participating libraries or via the e-parcel service where the books will be collected from their homes.

+The u-Pustaka Consortium brings knowledge to life via web publishing components by publishing background information, media releases, speeches, information and policies, fact sheets, statistics, top bestsellers, links, RSS and electronic resources, among others.

+The content management components provide information specifically for u-Pustaka Members in the form of e-Reviews, e-resources, audio books and dashboard for three segments of membership (adult, youth and children).

+As the tag line “Think Knowledge, Think u-Pustaka” implies, a wealth of information and knowledge awaits seekers of knowledge everywhere, beckoning them to visit the u-Pustaka Portal that can be accessed from anywhere and at anytime via the Internet.

+#### **The Way Forward**

+Since its launch on 31 March 2011, public response to the project has been positive and there are now more than 327,000 u-Pustaka members.
+The portal has been visited by users from more than 100 other countries such as the United States, Australia, the United Kingdom, Germany, Russia, Brazil and Saudi Arabia; and more than 11,000 transactions of books have been circulated via inter-lending.
+These numbers are expected to rise as the awareness of u-Pustaka increases when more publicity, promotional activities and user awareness programmes are rolled out.

+The u-Pustaka pilot project currently involves the participation of just eight libraries, a very small fraction of the over 12,000 public, village, academic, school and special libraries in Malaysia.
+In the quest to be truly ubiquitous, u-Pustaka services must be extendeded to many more libraries in Malaysia.
+Synergy among all these libraries is crucial for the success of u-Pustaka and the realisation of its vision of a knowledge-based Malaysia that is engaged in the pursuit of lifelong learning anytime and anywhere for the continuous enhancement to quality of work and life as well as the betterment of society and the nation.

+<b>Dato’ Raslin bin Abu Bakar</b> is the director-general of the National Library of Malaysia.
+He is on the International Advisory Board for WLIC IFLA 2013 and is a CONSAL executive board member.
+He was conferred the title Dato’ by His Royal Highness, Sultan of Pahang in October 2009 for his contributions to society.

+#### **REFERENCES**

+Library books sent to your doorstep.
+(2012, January 25). _The Sun_, p.
+8. Retrieved from The The Sun website.

+Indahsah Haji Sdiek.
+(2010, January).
+Ubiquitous library: Strategizing information delivery services to connect communities in a knowledge society. _MyConvergence, 4_ (1), 43–49.

+Indahsah Haji Sidek.
+(2011, January 25).
+U-Library: From idea to reality.
+U-Library: Extending beyond traditional boundaries \[Seminar\].
+Cyberjaya, Selangor.

+u-Pustaka Portal.
+Accessed at [https://www.u-library.gov.my/portal/web/guest/home](https://www.u-library.gov.my/portal/web/guest/home)